Representable/representable/docs/geodjango.md

 # Open postgres
 psql postgres
 # Create user
-CREATE USER districter WITH encrypted password '<pass_here>';
+CREATE USER representable WITH encrypted password '<pass_here>';
 # Give User permission to create databases
-ALTER ROLE districter WITH CREATEDB;
+ALTER ROLE representable WITH CREATEDB;
 # Check that your user was set up correctly
 \du
 # Crate DB
-CREATE DATABASE districter_db WITH OWNER districter;
+CREATE DATABASE representable_db WITH OWNER representable;
-GRANT ALL PRIVILEGES ON DATABASE districter_db to districter;
+GRANT ALL PRIVILEGES ON DATABASE representable_db to representable;
 # Check that DB was created correctly
 \l
 ```